ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 ```
 apptainer build eldarica_image.sif eldarica-compile-unsatcore-recipe.def
 ```
+This cmmand build an image named eldarica_image.sif, and the recipe file is eldarica-compile-unsatcore-recipe.def. eldarica_image.sif contains Eldarica and its dependencies.

 Run this image by:
 ```
 apptainer exec eldarica_image.sif eld -h
 ```
-where `exec` means execute the image, and `eld` is the command of calling Eldarica. `-h` is the parameter of Eldarica
+where `exec` means execute the image eldarica_image.sif, and `eld` is the command of calling Eldarica. `-h` is the parameter of Eldarica

 If you see help information of Eldarica, then you have successfully built the image.